errael/astrology-castro/README.md

 There are two forms of each; one for switch and one for macro.

-The macro form is available since `Astrolog` 770.
-The macro form uses helper switch statements to do the actual output;
+The macro form is available since `Astrolog` 770; this macro form uses automatically generated helper switch statements to do the actual output;
 see [helper.castro](#the-helpercastro-file) for details.

 #### switch printf